Growing Sub-Tropical Fruit in Canada!

 Over 35 varieties of cold-hardy citrus, 4 varieties of avocado and other subtropical fruit are produced year-round in the 6,000 square foot greenhouse.
 Thermal mass, energy curtains and a wood gasifier furnace keep the greenhouse temperature above 2°C throughout the winter.

-Plant sap analysis is used to design nutrient management plans using regenerative agriculture techniques.
 Learning how to grow healthy, nutrient dense fruit in our cold northerly climate with low energy inputs is the challenge and sharing useful information a goal.

 In 2014, the transition from hydroponic production to soil-grown subtropical trees began.
 The first step was to transform the subsoil, which had been covered with plastic for 20 years, into fertile soil.
 Learning about, and applying regenerative agriculture techniques to build healthy soil and grow nutrient dense food is our priority.
 We use Johnson-Su bioreactors.
 This highly effective method of composting creates microbially diverse, and fungal-dominant compost.
 Large scale farms all over our planet are benefitting from their use.